 The Public Health papers are moving to 15 point offerings in 2015, taught in half semester terms.
 The structure of the Postgraduate Diploma in Public Health is also changing.
-Please visit the DPH blog page to see how this affects you.
+Please visit the Public Health website for more information.

 Department of Public Health

 Tel 64 4 918 6040

 Department of Population Health

 34 Gloucester Street, Christchurch